MicrosoftDocs/biztalk-docs/biztalk/install-and-config-guides/prepare-your-computer-for-installation.md

      MQ version 8 support is included with [Host Integration Server CU3](https://support.microsoft.com/kb/3019572).

 > [!NOTE]
->  If a specific WebSphere MQ version is not listed, like MQ 5.x, then it is not supported with this [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] version.
+>  If a specific WebSphere MQ version is not listed, like MQ 5.x, then it is not supported with this BizTalk Server version.

  **Additional**